CrossGaussian

 OUTCOME

-This research was accepted as a first-author poster at ACM UIST (ACM Symposium on User Interface Software and Technology) 2025, one of the most prestigious conferences in user interface and interaction technology.
-It was also accepted for the demo session at IEEE ISMAR (International Symposium on Mixed and Augmented Reality) 2025, the world's leading conference in augmented and mixed reality, where we conducted live demonstrations for three days.
-At both conferences, we received significant interest and positive feedback from renowned researchers in the HCI field worldwide and experts from global companies regarding the system's real-time performance, practical utility in remote collaboration, and the innovative nature of our 3DGS-based approach.
+I collaborated with my advisor to write the paper using Overleaf for real-time LaTeX-based document collaboration, directly created system architecture and user scenario figures through GPT image generation prompt engineering and Photoshop post-processing, and designed the academic poster in Figma to complete the conference presentation materials.
+This research was accepted as a first-author poster at ACM UIST (ACM Symposium on User Interface Software and Technology) 2025, the premier conference in user interface and interaction technology.
+It was also accepted for the demo session at IEEE ISMAR (International Symposium on Mixed and Augmented Reality) 2025, the world's leading conference in augmented and mixed reality, where I conducted live demonstrations for three days.
+At both conferences, I received significant interest and positive feedback from renowned HCI researchers worldwide and professionals from global companies regarding the system's real-time performance, practical utility for remote collaboration, and the innovative nature of the 3DGS-based approach.

 MATERIALS